linsalrob/SearchSRA/README.md

 This repository contains some of the scripts that we use and introductions to get started.
 It is not a comprehensive repository as we are still in a pre-alpha development mode with the code.
 I'm looking forward to deleting this line at some point in the future.

+## Getting Started

+Before you can start using this code you will need an [XSEDE](https://www.xsede.org/web/site/for-users/getting-started) account and an allocation that allows you to use JetStream.
+If you are interested in going down this road, shoot [Rob](https://edwards.sdsu.edu/research/) an email and he'll help you get going.

+Don't clone this repository until you get the allocation set up!

 ## Preparing the data

 Before you start, you will need: